2024–25 Spartan South Midlands Football League

 The 2024–25 season is the 28th in the history of the Spartan South Midlands Football League, a football competition in England.
-The league operates three divisions, two of which are covered in this article, the Premier Division, at Step 5 and Division One at Step 6 of the English football league system.
+The league operates three divisions, the Premier Division, at Step 5, Division One at Step 6, and Division Two at Step 7 of the English football league system.

 The constitution was announced on 17 May 2024.

 Premier Division

 The Premier Division featured 15 clubs which competed in the division last season, along with three new clubs: